Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Japanese pottery is highly praised for its aesthetics and variety.
 You can find bowls, plates, cups, and cutlery with traditional Japanese designs that aren’t commonly found overseas.
 Many small businesses are dedicated to selling only tableware; take a look around your area and see if you can find one.
 If not, try larger stores such as Japanese department stores.

-Japanese pottery has changed since historical times where wabi sabi (侘寂, the aesthetic of imperfection) was common practice.
-Tea cups and bowls are intentionally broken and then put back together with gold or other striking and elegant ingredients filling in the cracks, making them entirely unique even from one another.
+Japanese pottery has changed since historical times when wabi sabi (侘寂, the aesthetic of imperfection) was common practice.
+Teacups and bowls are intentionally broken and then put back together with gold or other striking and elegant ingredients filling in the cracks, making them entirely unique even from one another.
+Truly, this is among the souvenirs in Japan that any person receiving back home would treasure.

 6. Bento Boxes/Furoshiki